 Over the years the department has also used alternatives to detention and sentencing when deemed appropriate to do so.
 Applying the appropriate level of intervention or sanction is critical to the success of juvenile probation services.
-Over the past several years, electronic monitoring, community service, juvenile hall custody and supervision services have been used separately and in combination to meet the diverse need of our youthful offender population.
+Electronic monitoring, community service, juvenile hall custody and supervision services have been used separately and in combination to meet the diverse need of our youthful offender population.